Krishna-Nerella/PSAT_Project/README.md

 2. Open the Flowgorithm tool on your machine.

-3. Load the `tic_tac_toe.fprg` file from the cloned repository using the Flowgorithm tool.
+3. Load the `tic_tac_toe final.fprg` file from the cloned repository using the Flowgorithm tool.

 4. Run the program in the Flowgorithm tool, and the Tic Tac Toe game will start in the console.